Spotlight

 Biography:

-What led you to pursue a career in childhood obesity?
+What led you to pursue childhood obesity research?

 The Momentum Center is a cross-disciplinary research center.
 How have you drawn on your other experiences to do this kind of research?